 There are two platforms that I use when investing.

 The first is Fidelity.
-This is an easy-to-use site that allows you to choose the type of fund you want to invest in.
+This easy-to-use site allows you to choose the type of index fund you want to invest in.
 Over 5 years, this has given me a return of just under 9% each year.
 Take a look at my Fidelity review to find out more.

 My second is Nutmeg.
 This is slightly different from Fidelity as it provides a Lifetime ISA (LISA).
 These can be opened by anyone under 40 and you can contribute up to £4,000 each year.
 And up until you reach 50, the government will give you a 25% bonus on anything you save.
 Take a look at my Nutmeg review to find out more.